mullak99/extra_recipe/README.md

 ## (Recommended) How-to

-Clean reboot the device, wait for a couple of minutes, start extra_recipe, wait for 5 seconds or so, then hit "go".
+Clean reboot the device, wait for a couple of minutes, start extra_recipe, wait for 5 seconds or so, then hit "GO".
-If it says "failed, reboot" you should really reboot.
+If it says fails to jailbreak (App crashes or if you are told to reboot) you should really reboot.
 Re-trying the same app will most likely encounter a kernel panic somewhere down the road.

+Sidenote: Some people recommend opening up a few apps before running extra_recipe, I am unsure if this helps or not.

 ## Supported Devices and iOS versions